cog/Games-Cards-ShuffleTrack/README.md

 - Top Card

-    The card on top of packet held in the left hand, or the original top card of the full deck, which about to be shuffled.
+    The card on top of packet held in the left hand, or the original top card of the full deck, which is about to be shuffled.

 - Riffle

-    The modern method of shuffling on the table by springing, the ends of two packets into each other.
+    The modern method of shuffling on the table by springing the ends of two packets into each other.

 - Crimp